Boeing 787 Dreamliner: Background

 On April 26, 2004, Japanese airline All Nippon Airways (ANA) became the launch customer for the 787, announcing a firm order for 50 aircraft with deliveries to begin in late 2008.
 The ANA order was initially specified as 30 787-3, 290–330 seat, one-class domestic aircraft, and 20 787-8, long-haul, 210–250 seat, two-class aircraft for regional international routes such as Tokyo-Narita to Beijing-Capital, and could perform routes to cities not previously served, such as Denver, Moscow, and New Delhi.
 The 787-3 and 787-8 were to be the initial variants, with the 787-9 entering service in 2010.

-On October 5, 2012, Indian state carrier Air India became the first carrier to take possession of a Dreamliner that was manufactured in the Charleston, South Carolina Boeing plant.
-This was the first Boeing Dreamliner that was manufactured outside of Washington state.
+On October 5, 2012, Indian state carrier Air India became the first carrier to take possession of a Dreamliner that was manufactured in the Charleston, South Carolina, Boeing plant.
+This was the first 787 that was manufactured outside of Washington.
 Boeing would go on to use both the Everett and South Carolina plants to deliver the Dreamliner.

-The 787 was designed to be the first production airliner with the fuselage comprising one-piece composite barrel sections instead of the multiple aluminum sheets and some 50,000 fasteners used on existing aircraft.
+The 787 was the first production airliner built with a fuselage comprising one-piece composite barrel sections instead of aluminum-sheet assemblies using many fasteners.
 Boeing selected two new engines to power the 787, the Rolls-Royce Trent 1000 and General Electric GEnx.
 Boeing stated the 787 would be approximately 20 percent more fuel-efficient than the 767, with approximately 40 percent of the efficiency gain from the engines, plus gains from aerodynamic improvements, increased use of lighter-weight composite materials, and advanced systems.
 The airframe underwent extensive structural testing during its design.
-The 787-8 and −9 were intended to have a certified 330 minute ETOPS capability.
+The 787-8 and -9 were intended to have a certified 330-minute ETOPS capability, but entered service with 180 minutes.
+330-minute certification was delayed until 2014.

 During the design phase, the 787 underwent extensive wind tunnel testing at Boeing's Transonic Wind Tunnel, QinetiQ's five-meter wind tunnel at Farnborough, United Kingdom, and NASA Ames Research Center's wind tunnel, as well as at the French aerodynamics research agency, ONERA.
 The final styling was more conservative than earlier proposals, with the fin, nose, and cockpit windows changed to a more conventional form.
 By 2005, customer-announced orders and commitments for the 787 reached 237 aircraft.
 Boeing initially priced the 787-8 variant at US$120 million, a low figure that surprised the industry.
-In 2007, the list price was US$146–151.5 million for the 787-3, US$157–167 million for the 787-8, and US$189–200 million for the 787-9.
+By 2007, the list price had increased to US$157–167 million, eventually exceeding US$200 million by the time the aircraft received type certification.
+Airlines and lessors do not pay the full list price, with market prices for the 787-8 being up to 46% lower.